Skip to Content

 If you love sushi like I do, then you’re going to adore Kanazawa.
 Kanazawa shares a border with the Sea of Japan so it’s known for some amazing seafood.
 Sushi in Kanazawa was terrific and relatively cheap compared to other cities in Japan.

 Omicho Market is a great place for sushi and other types of seafood.
 Be sure to look out for kabura zushi as well.
 It’s a type of fermented nare sushi that’s a specialty of Kanazawa.
-You can refer to our article on the best things to do in Kanazawa for more suggestions.
+You can refer to this article on the best things to do in Kanazawa for more suggestions.

 Kanazawa is over 220 km (137 miles) from either city but thanks to Japan’s excellent rail system, it’s doable as a day trip from Kyoto or Osaka.
 Just make sure you start early to give yourself enough time to explore the city.